Para Español, haga clic aquí

 That means you can enjoy your concert with confidence that you are breathing clean, safe air.

 We will continue to reassess our safety policies based on guidance from HCA Healthcare/TriStar Health, along with local, state, and federal health officials.

 Concerts at Ascend Amphitheater will follow the safety protocols at that venue.
 Any Nashville Symphony concerts held outside the Schermerhorn will follow the protocols of the venue where the concert is being held.

 Our exterior building doors open 90 minutes prior to the performance.
 We encourage you to arrive as early as you can to allow enough time for health verification, bag check, ticket scanning, and locating your seat(s).

-We are requiring masks, along with proof of vaccination or a negative COVID-19 test, so that audience members do not have to be socially distanced.
-However, if you are concerned about the proximity of your seats to other patrons, we want you to have the best experience possible.
+If you are concerned about the proximity of your seats to other patrons, we want you to have the best experience possible.
 On the night of your concert, you may speak with a member of our Ticketing & Customer Team about changing your seats to a more isolated location.